-Portfolio Content and Format:Any applicant (including all freshman applicants) using the Common Application must submit the portfolio through the integrated SlideRoom app.
-External transfer students may submit work with SlideRoom without using the Common Application.
-Alternatively, transfer students may submit physical manifestations (CD, DVD, or USB flash drive) of material prepared digitally and mail it directly to the Office of Admissions at NJIT.
+Portfolio Content and Format:Any applicant using the Common Application must submit the portfolio through the integrated SlideRoom app.
+External transfer students should also submit work with SlideRoom but do not use the Common Application.
+Internal transfer students (students already enrolled in an undergraduate program at NJIT) may submit physical manifestations (CD, DVD, or USB flash drive) of material prepared digitally and deliver it directly to the Advisor of the School of Art + Design.

 All portfolios should have ten to twenty examples of work.
 Work must be creative – and created by the applicant.
 The portfolio may include examples of graphic design, architectural design, photography, furniture design, drawing (any medium or combination of media), painting, watercolor, film/animation, sculpture, etc. Samples of work created with a variety of media are welcome and encouraged, including recorded samples of performance art (e.g. acting, singing, dancing) even though the School of Art + Design programs are visual in their orientation.
 Creative written work like screenplays, poetry, or originally composed music, is also accepted but the portfolio must include primarily visual work.